 Intermittent fasting is a hot topic at the moment and for a good reason.
-It's something I recommend to certain clients in my practice and it can have extremely favourable health results especially with weight loss and when done correctly.
+It's something I recommend to certain clients in my practice and it can have extremely favourable health benefits such as weight loss, reduced risk of chronic diseases such as Type 2 diabetes and cardiovascular disease and increased brain function.
 Here is what you need to know about it.

 Like a car, our body requires fuel to carry out its important functions; from walking to a heart beat.
-The primary sources of fuel is sugar in the blood and glycogen; sugar stored in the muscles and liver for later use.
-In the absence of these two sources, our body breaks down fat stores for fuel.
+The primary sources of fuel is sugar in the blood (glucose) as well as stored sugar in the muscles (glycogen) and liver for later use.
+In the absence of these two sources, our body begins to breaks down fat stores for fuel.

-When we are constantly eating, we are also constantly replenishing these glucose and glycogen fuel sources which means our fat cells stay fully loaded.
+When we are constantly eating, we are also constantly replenishing these sugar/fuel sources which means our fat cells stay fully loaded.
 As modern day life favours eating more food and moving less, these fat stores are bulking instead of breaking down, hence why obesity rates are rising.

 How long does it take until your body starts breaking down fat?